Global Models for Time Series Forecasting: A Simulation Study: Experimental Setup

 \subsection{Performance Measures}

 The relative performance of the models is evaluated with respect to two performance measures commonly found in the literature related to forecasting, namely SMAPE and Mean Absolute Scaled Error (MASE).
-Equation \ref{eqn:smape} and \ref{eqn:mase} denote the SMAPE and MASE metrics, respectively.

-In Equations \ref{eqn:smape} and \ref{eqn:mase}, $F_k$ and $Y_k$ indicate the forecasts and the actual values, respectively, where $H$ denotes the size of the forecast horizon.
-According to, e.g., \citet{HYNDMAN2006ErrorMeasures}, the SMAPE metric is highly skewed with values close to zero.
-Therefore, as per the guidelines by \citet{hewamalage2019recurrent}, on the Chaotic Logistic Map DGP datasets which have zero values, we use an SMAPE variant where Equation \ref{eqn:smape_variant} is used as the denominator of the usual SMAPE formula.
+Further details of the error measures can be found under Appendix D of the Online Appendix.
+However, According to, e.g., \citet{HYNDMAN2006ErrorMeasures}, the SMAPE metric is highly skewed with values close to zero.
+Therefore, as per the guidelines by \citet{hewamalage2019recurrent}, on the Chaotic Logistic Map DGP datasets which have zero values, we use a variant of SMAPE to address this problem.

-Following the work of \citet{hewamalage2019recurrent}, we set $\epsilon$ in Equation \ref{eqn:smape_variant} to 0.1, a small positive quantity.
-However, the SMAPE error metric also has other issues such as its lack of interpretability~\citep{HYNDMAN2006ErrorMeasures}.
-This is why we also use the MASE metric which was introduced by \citet{HYNDMAN2006ErrorMeasures}.

-Both SMAPE and MASE are scale-independent error measures.
-Furthermore, MASE is a relative error metric meaning that it measures the performance of the model with respect to the average in-sample one-step ahead error of some other standard benchmark such as the na\"ive forecast for data with no seasonality or the seasonal na\"ive forecast for seasonal data.
-As seen in Equation \ref{eqn:mase}, the denominator indicates this error from the relative benchmark where $M$ denotes the seasonal period in case of seasonal data.
-According to \citet{HYNDMAN2006ErrorMeasures}, MASE is the best performance metric available, being less susceptible to outliers and more interpretable than other error metrics.

-Equations \ref{eqn:smape} and \ref{eqn:mase} only define the error calculation for a single series.
 Since our forecasting scenarios involve multiple series from many datasets, we consider the mean SMAPE and mean MASE measures to summarise the overall error distribution across all the series available.